rastko909/frothies/README.md

 ## 15.Provide User stories for your App.

+We created user stories for three users as follows.
+- a buyer
+- a seller (i.e. a microbrewery owner or manager)
+- a site admin.

 ## 16.Provide Wireframes for your App.

 ## 17. Describe the way tasks are allocated and tracked in your project.

 *Communication channel in slack*